EMD "GP30" Locomotives

 By: Adam Burns

-The locomotive improved on some of the features of the GP20, notably an upgraded prime mover but also retained new advances first found on the earlier model like equipment to help keep the engine compartment even cleaner.
+The locomotive was essentially an improved GP20, featuring an upgraded prime mover, greater horsepower, and new advances to keep the engine compartment cleaner.

-Today, the GP30 is very well preserved with numerous examples at museums in operation on tourist lines.
-Additionally, others remain in service on short lines.
+Today, the GP30 is well preserved with numerous examples at museums or in operation on tourist lines.
+Additionally, others remain in service at short lines.

 Photos